suncoast-devs/handbook/lessons/full-stack-build-an-app/31-restaurant-delete.md

 }
 ```

-and finally a button that is conditionally rendered only if the current user id
+and finally, a button that is rendered only if the current user-id matches:
-matches:

 ```jsx
 {